jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Due care**: practicing the individual activities that maintain the due diligence effort; due care is about your legal responsibility within the law or within org policies to implement your org’s controls, follow security policies, do the right thing and make reasonable choices
   - Security documentation is the security policy
   - After establishing a framework for governance, security awareness training should be implemented, including all new hires, who complete the security awareness training as they come on board, and existing employees who should recertify regularly (typically yearly)
+  - Due care is the responsible protection of assets
+  - Due diligence is the ability to prove due care

 [1.4](#1.4) Determine compliance and other requirements (OSG-9 Chpt 4)
 - 1.4.1 Contractual, legal, industry standards, and regulatory requirements